I'm a software engineer at SpaceX, where I am responsible for delivering performant satellite software to provide high throughput,

 PropEM-L: Radio Propagation Environment Modeling and Learning for Communication-Aware Multi-Robot Exploration.
 RSS 2022 (pdf).

 A Queue-Stabilizing Framework for Networked Multi-Robot Exploration.
-ICRA 2021 (pdf) (correction).
+ICRA 2021 (pdf)

 TEAM: Trilateration for Exploration and Mapping.
 Ubiquitous Robots 2021 (pdf).